naninovel/docs/docs/en/guide/characters.md

 ## Generic Characters

 Generic character is the most flexible character actor implementation.
 It's based on a prefab with a `Generic Character Behaviour` component attached to the root object.
-Appearance changes and all the other character parameters are routed as [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) allowing to implement the behavior of the underlying object in any way you wish.
+Appearance changes and all the other character parameters are routed as [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) allowing you to implement the behavior of the underlying object in any way you wish.

 ![](https://i.gyazo.com/d0ea1bf7a5ed3b4bb7eb70c4ddbfeba2.png)

 ::: info NOTE
-Generic actor implementations just route events from the scenario scripts and it's up to user to implement the underlying behaviour, e.g., how the actor should react to the appearance or visibility change commands, whether and how it will support speaker highlight feature, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
+Generic actor implementations just route events from the scenario scripts and it's up to the user to implement the underlying behavior, e.g., how the actor should react to the appearance or visibility change commands, whether and how it will support speaker highlight feature, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
 :::

 To create generic character prefab from a template, use `Create -> Naninovel -> Character -> Generic` context asset menu.